Manchester United - West Ham: How to watch, start time, odds, prediction

 Team news

-Man United will not have Axel Tuanzebe and Phil Jones, with question marks around Luke Shaw, Anthony Martial, and Harry Maguire.
-Eric Bailly suffered a nasty head injury but says it’s “just a scare.”
+Man United will not have Axel Tuanzebe and Phil Jones, while Luke Shaw miss out through injury and so to does Eric Bailly after a nasty head injury.
+Aaron Wan-Bissaka is on the bench with Timothy Fosu-Mensah at right back, with Brandon Williams staying at left back.

-West Ham’s injury list has shrunk to the absent Ryan Fredericks and an unlikely return for Robert Snodgrass.
+West Ham’s injury list has shrunk to the absent Ryan Fredericks and Robert Snodgrass, as David Moyes names an unchanged starting lineup from the team which beat Watford last time out.

+📋 The team is in!
+Here's how we line up for #MUNWHU pic.twitter.com/x6rF9EVnMN

 What they’re saying